TheDataCubator/tableau_complete_project_e2e/building_dashboard/building_dashboard.md

 # 🧩Building Dashboard

-This is the final step of the project: building the dashboards.
-All previously created charts are compiled into the Sales and Customer Dashboards, arranged according to the mockup designs.
+This is the final step of the project: **building the dashboards**.
+All previously created charts are compiled into the **Sales** and **Customer** Dashboards, arranged according to the mockup designs.

 ## Draw mockups for containers